-To help you address the above challenges, we have recently developed what we call the Service Desk Diagnostic Tool.
+To help you address the above challenges, we recently developed what we call the Service Desk Diagnostic Tool.
 By answering 20 questions you will be able to diagnose your organisation’s Service Desk and assess its strengths and weaknesses.
-You’ll then immediately be able to access a tailored report that ranks its performance across different areas and provides an indication of how your Service Desk overall.
+You’ll then immediately be able to access a tailored report that ranks its performance across different areas and provides an indication of how your Service Desk performs overall.

 Otherwise, we’d be pleased to talk to you about any aspect of your Service Desk, including how to go about surveying the level of your end user’s satisfaction with its delivery.

 Please feel free to contact us.
 Acora is a UK based, award-winning managed IT services and technology company, with more than 30 years’ experience.
 More than 300 clients trust Acora with the responsibility for part or all of their IT, from solutions design to support.